 Installation: Stem Cap vs Deck Cavity vs Battery Tray

 Signal strength.
 Stem-cap installs sit highest on the scooter and have the clearest line-of-sight to GPS satellites, giving them the most accurate position reports.
-Deck-cavity and battery-tray installs sit 6-10 inches lower and behind battery cells, which attenuates signal slightly.
-In our testing, position accuracy dropped from roughly 3 meters in a stem-cap mount to 5-8 meters in a deck cavity.
+Deck-cavity and battery-tray installs sit 6-10 inches lower and behind battery cells, which attenuates the signal.
+A stem-cap mount holds the tightest position accuracy; a shielded deck cavity can loosen it by several meters.
 For theft recovery that doesn’t matter; for live chase it does.

 Battery access.
 Stem-cap and battery-tray installs are easy to recharge; deck-cavity and magnetic under-deck installs require opening the scooter or removing the tracker each time.
 Match the install location to how often the tracker needs charging.